aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/README.md

 Machine learning development relies on complex and continuously evolving open source frameworks and toolkits, as well as complex and continuously evolving hardware ecosystems.
 This poses a challenge when scaling up machine learning development to a cluster.
 Containers offer a solution, since they can fully encapsulate not just the training code, but the entire dependency stack down to the hardware libraries, ensuring a machine learning environment that is consistent and portable. and facilitating reproducibility of the training environment on each individual node.
 Kubernetes is a widely adopted system for automating deployment, scaling, and management of containerized applications.

 Kubeflow aims to make the deployment of machine learning end-to-end workflows on Kubernetes simple, portable and scalable.
 Customers are leveraging Kubeflow to deploy best-of-breed open-source systems for machine learning to diverse infrastructures.
 This tutorial will demonstrate how to leverage Kubeflow to implement a machine learning pipeline  for distributed training based on either a self-managed approach, or leveraging the SageMaker platform.
-At the end, we will demonstrate the implementation of a hybrid reference architecture that allows for customers to chose between both approaches at run-time, conferring maximum control and flexibility  to customers with stringent needs for their deployments.
+At the end, we will demonstrate the implementation of a hybrid reference architecture that allows for customers to choose between both approaches at run-time, conferring maximum control and flexibility  to customers with stringent needs for their deployments.

 ## 2. Kubeflow on AWS